Death toll surges to 46 as Iraq unrest accelerates; cleric blames politicians

 It also comes on the eve of the Arbaeen Shi’ite pilgrimage, which in recent years has drawn 20 million worshippers, trekking for days on foot across southern Iraq in the world’s biggest annual gathering, ten times the size of the Mecca Hajj.

-Pilgrims were already taking to the roads on Friday, although in what appeared to be smaller numbers than in recent years.
+Pilgrims were already taking to the roads on Friday, although in smaller numbers than in recent years.
 Iran has closed one of the border crossings used by millions of pilgrims.
 Qatar has told its citizens to stay away.

 A senior Iranian cleric blamed the unrest on the United States and Israel, saying they aimed to thwart the pilgrimage.